Dualmode Transportation Concepts

 Japanese automated freight system - uses an automated guideway for long trips (no drivers) and conventional streets for final delivery (or pickup) - an Automated Freight application

-At this time (April '10) MegaRail is concentrating development on manually-controlled mass transit and commuter rail trains, but these trains include manually-controlled dualmode trams that consist of short dualmode trains that can leave the guideway and provide BRT type service to locations away from the guideway.
-This capability will be demonstrated in the full-scale, fully-operational production prototype was completion in 2010.
+At this time (September, 2014) ROAM (formerly know as MegaRail) is concentrating development on manually-controlled mass transit and commuter rail trains, but these trains include manually-controlled dualmode trams that consist of short dualmode trains that can leave the guideway and provide BRT type service to locations away from the guideway.
+This capability will be demonstrated in the full-scale, fully-operational production prototype was completed in 2010.
 This dualmode tram will be both street and guideway capable and may well be the first real dualmode system to be demonstrated.
-CargoRail is also generating interest from Port Authorities in Los Angeles/Long Beach, California, and elsewhere.
+CargoRail also generated interest from Port Authorities in Los Angeles/Long Beach, California, and elsewhere.
 In April, 2009, MegaRail proposed a solution for the very difficult I-70 Mountain Corridor project in Colorado.
-In November, 2006, MegaRail posted an explanation as to why their cost is so much lower than other elevated systems.
-Here is a recent MicroRail presentation (September '08) It includes a photo of the first prototype vehicle which is now operational and undergoing a test program.
-A new 21st century "Superway" presentation was released in July, 2010
+In November, 2006, ROAM (akaMegaRail) posted an explanation as to why their cost is so much lower than other elevated systems.
+Here is a MicroRail presentation (September '08) It includes a photo of the first prototype vehicle which is now operational and undergoing a limited test program.
+A 21st century "Superway" presentation was released in July, 2010

 RUF - a Danish dualmode concept that uses electric vehicles on conventional streets and a monorail-like automated guideway for longer, higher speed trips under full system control .
 A summary presentation of RUF system concepts (as of June, 2004) is available.
 An update on RUF activities as of August, 2006, is now available, 102 pages, many excellent illustrations, pdf format.
 In May, 2008, an Investors Prospects was published - it's a good description of current status of system at that time.
 Link to a June, 2010, report that analyzes RUF's capacity.